 1. Implement a Zero-Trust Security Model

 The zero-trust model assumes no user or device is inherently trustworthy, requiring continuous verification for access.
-In 2025, adopting zero-trust principles is essential to limit ransomware spread.
+Ransomware Defense Strategies for 2025, adopting zero-trust principles is essential to limit ransomware spread.

 - Multi-Factor Authentication (MFA): Enforce MFA across all systems, including cloud services and remote access points, to reduce unauthorized access risks.